madetech/productionisation/context-and-compliance/01-general.md

 #### Context & justification

+The README.md is the face of your project, therefore, it should be written as a brief review that gives a basic introduction to the software.
+Following a standard format helps onboarding new engineers, maintainability and gives a clear overview of our public repositories.

 #### Compliance
+* [ ] `README.md` as per RFC 013

 ## 1.6 - List of 3rd party services

 #### Context & justification

 #### Compliance
+* [ ] 1.6 `README.md` to also include references for all 3rd party service integrations